canonical/pgbouncer-k8s-operator/README.md

 ### Legacy

 These relations will be deprecated in future.
 When deploying these relations, please ensure the `backend` relation is completed first.
-Using legacy relations with normal relations is currently not tested.
+Using legacy relations with normal relations is not extensively tested.

 - `db:`[`pgsql`](https://github.com/canonical/ops-lib-pgsql/)
 - `db-admin:`[`pgsql`](https://github.com/canonical/ops-lib-pgsql/)